To those unfamiliar with Fort Worth, Texas, the community seems like the overlooked stepchild to Big D, Dallas.

 Though Texans like to say that everything is big in The Lone Star State, Fort Worth has maintained a small town feel.
 The downtown center thrives and the crime rate is low.
 Housing costs are manageable and the community puts an emphasis on preservation, culture and history.

 Average income levels range around $50,000 a year, according to the website Getbellhops.com.
-The cost of living in Fort Worth is manageable and is only about 2 percent above the national average.
+The cost of living in the city is manageable, and is only about 2 percent above the national average.
 Homes are within reach of middle income earners.
 The average price for a three-bedroom home is about $270,000.
 That beats the tar out of boom towns like Denver or anything on The West Coast.

-Those interested in making the move to Fort Worth, will find plenty of employment opportunities.
+Those interested in making the move will find plenty of employment opportunities waiting for them.
 The Dallas/Fort Worth area is home to an array of Fortune 500 corporations.
 American Airlines calls the area home and employs more than 25,000 people in the region.

 Getbellhops.com outlined the following pros and cons on life for those pondering a move to Fort Worth.